Street Fighter II: Rainbow Edition

-Street Fighter II': Rainbow Edition is an unofficial hacked version of the 1992 2D fighting game Street Fighter II: Champion Edition released in 1992 and developed and published by Taiwanese hacking group Hung Hsi Enterprise Taiwan.
+Street Fighter II: Rainbow Edition refers to a hack of the 1992 fighting game Street Fighter II: Champion Edition developed by Taiwanese hacking group Hung Hsi Enterprise Taiwan.
+It adds many features and changes that were not present in the original game.

 Overview

-The game adds many features to the Street Fighter II: Champion Edition gameplay that were not present in the official game.
-These include Ryu and Ken being able to use their special move Hadouken five times in quick succession (with the ability to score a combo if more than one connects with the opponent) and with all projectile moves of the characters (including Guile's Sonic Boom) be able to home in on the opponent, and many special moves being able to be done in the air.
-Players are also able to press the start button to change their character mid-match.
-The game also plays at a higher speed.
+Among the many changes made to the now-faster gameplay, Ryu and Ken are able to use their special move Hadouken five times in quick succession (with the ability to score a combo if more than one connects with the opponent), projectile moves (including Guile's Sonic Boom) are able to home in on the opponent, many special moves can be executed in mid-air, and the player character can be changed mid-match by pressing the start button.